Description

 Characters

 The original alphabet contained some punctuation including a hyphen and an ampersand.
 All other punctuation has been created by the MLC.
 Two ‘Q’s have been included in the font, as the original metal ‘Q’ did not enclose the bottom of the tail, leaving room for the stencil cutter to extend it beyond what was possible for the physical plate.
-The second ‘Q’ may be accessed as an OpenType alternate in applications which support OpenType features.
+The second ‘Q’ may be accessed as an OpenType alternate in applications that support OpenType features.